PratheepaJ/bootLong/README.md

 `bootLongMethod()` Computes the adjusted p-values and confidence sets: given a block length, this fucntion calls `bootLongPhyloseq()` to create moving block bootstrap phyloseq realizations.
 Then, it calls ``computeStat`` on each bootstrap realization to compute the statistic and pivotal statistic.
 Finally, this function computes the adjusted p-values and confidence sets.

 `bootLongSubsampling()` Computes the MSE of two-sided probability using subsampling procedure.
-Given an initial block size and percentage of repeated observations to make subsamples, this function computes the total mean squared error (MSE) in estimating the two-sided probability with different block sizes 1:(lI-1).
+Given an initial block size and percentage of repeated observations to make subsamples, this function computes the total mean squared error (MSE) in estimating the two-sided probability with different block sizes less than the initital block size.

 # Installation